openwall/john-packages/SECURITY.md

 * prefer sandboxed versions of packages (snap, flatpak or Docker) whenever you need "hardening";
 * reminder:
-  * the MPI library (not used by packages from this repository) tends to open and listening ports, so it can expose itself, `john`, and the underlying system to direct network-based attacks as well.
+  * the MPI library (not used by packages from this repository) tends to open and listening ports, so it can expose itself, `john`, and the underlying system to direct network-based attacks as well;
+  * use the `--format` option to reduce parsing of input files;
+  * if you are compiling `john` yourself, you can also reduce dependencies by removing plugin formats or ignoring optional libraries/features, thus minimizing the attack surface for potential security threats.

 ## Supported Versions